UseHover/hover-docs/parsing.md

 ###### User Message

-This is an optional field that you can use to associate a user friendly message when this parser matches.
-It
+This is an optional field that you can use to write a user friendly message when this parser matches.
+It will display to the end-user on the final confirmation screen.

 #### Implement the Parsed Message Receiver In-App